 Phase Two of the project will expand the AR experiences on the tour to include a digital puzzle, coloring book, and an animated 3D submarine submerging.

-To learn more about AR and how BUNDLAR — AR Made Easy! — can help you reach your augmented reality goals, visit BUNDLAR.com and contact info@BUNDLAR.com.
+To learn more about AR and how BUNDLAR — AR Made Easy! — can help you reach your augmented reality goals, contact us info@BUNDLAR.com.